Beyond the Beijing Consensus: The everyday politics of China in Africa

 Much of the concern with China in Africa focuses on the elite negotiations and large projects that are the most visible.
 Worried commentators in the west read from this that China is entrenching unaccountable forms of governance across the continent.
 While valid, much of the real negotiations between China and its African “˜partners’ is found on the streets and in the workplaces of Africa’s cities.
 By obsessing about the bilateralism of China’s engagement and its usurping of coordinated donor efforts, western policy-makers are missing much of what matters in these evolving relationships.

-While much is made of the “˜Beijing Consensus’ with its manifestation In Africa couched in terms of a “˜win-win’ scenario for Chinese and African alike most of the Chinese engagement with Africa is at a non-elite level and lies outside of the direction of the Chinese state.
+While much is made of the “˜Beijing Consensus’ with its manifestation In Africa couched in terms of a “˜win-win’ scenario for Chinese and African alike, most of the Chinese engagement with Africa is at a non-elite level and lies outside of the direction of the Chinese state.
 Most importantly there are myriad independent businesses run by Chinese migrants in cities and towns across Africa who employ Africans, sell to Africans, and deal with the street level bureaucrats – tax collectors, customs agents and the like – that make the lives of any small business in Africa a potential headache.
-What is important is that it is becoming everyday and it is in this ordinariness where any win/win (or win-lose, or even lose-lose) outcomes will really be decided.
+What is important is the “˜everyday’ nature of this relationship, and it is in this ordinariness where any win/win (or win-lose, or even lose-lose) outcomes will really be decided.

 What is left for policy makers?
 These are thorny problems.
 The big deals are stitched up without recourse to wider society and civil society is weak and/or marginalised.
 Some political figures whip up anti-China sentiment for personal gain.
 But the true benefits and changes of what China is doing is at a more low key level where people rub along, more or less.
 Can you legislate for that?
 Can you even encourage it?
 I’m not sure.
 What you can do is look well beyond the questions of aid harmonisation and seeking to socialise the Chinese into international “˜norms’ of western donors.
 The Chinese footprint defies a simple statist, aid paradigm whatever those who search for a “˜China Inc.’ mentality say.
 Encouraging mutual cultural understanding is crucial.